godspeed1989/format_file_reader/README.md

 format_file_reader
 ==================

-reader of data file with the format specified by XML file
+file reader with the file format specified by XML file.